Quid2/zm/README.md

 For an example of using canonical data types as a data exchange mechanism see [top](https://github.com/tittoassini/top), the Type Oriented Protocol.

-### Long Term Data Preservation

-For an example of using canonical data types as a long term data preservation mechanism see [timeless](https://github.com/tittoassini/timeless).

-Inspect the data to figure out its type dynamically

-So far so good but what if we lose the definitions of our data types?

-Two ways:
--- save the full canonical definition of the data with the data itself or -- save the def in the cloud so that it can be shared

-When we save

-Better save them for posterity:

-sv = saveTypeIn theCloud (Couple One Tre)

-The type has been saved, with all its dependencies.
-TypeApp (TypeApp (TypeCon (CRC16 91 93)) (TypeCon (CRC16 79 130))) (TypeCon (CRC16 65 167))

-Now that they are safe in the Cloud we can happily burn our code in the knowledge that when we are presented with a binary of unknown type we can always recover the full definition of our data.

-PUT BACK dt = e2 >>= recoverTypeFrom theCloud

-What if we have no idea of what is the type

-instance (Flat a , Flat b) => Flat (CoupleB a b)

-t = ed False >> ed Tre >> ed (Couple (CoupleB True Uno One) Three) ed = pp . unflatDynamically . flat . typedValue

-We can now use it to define a hard-wired decoder

-Or use a dynamic decder to directly show the value.

-The final system will also keep track of the documentation that comes with the types to give you a fully human understandable description of the data.

 ### Installation